Last updated on February 15th, 2020 at 06:31 pm

 Using 6 individual inks, this is somewhat middle of the road for our selection (we’ve seen upwards of 8 and as low as 5), but this should be fine for most applications.

 The “Wide Format” in its name refers to 13 x 19inch printing, which is in fact borderless (unlike some other 13×19 models).
 Additionally, this newest model maintains that printing width while cutting down on the overall size of the printer (making it much easier to fit on a desktop.)

 Users report the quality of the prints to be fantastic, which is of course a must for a professional artist.
 All this at a very competitive price point (~$350), makes the Epson a smart grab.

 Those that are seeking to print screen films will be disappointing.
 This has been touted by the manufacturer as a replacement to the now defunct Epson Artisan 14340, which was commonly used for screen film prints, but it does not live up to that accolade.
 Nonetheless, it is a great printer for art prints and photography.

 The WiFi setup can be a little bit painstaking, but that’s not uncommon (unfortunately) for many wireless printers on the marketplace.
 Have patience and follow the instructions to get it set up efficiently.

 The user interface is also a bit tiny, unbecoming of a modern piece of professional technology.
 However, this doesn’t affect the quality of the prints and might not even be an issue for any given individual (this probably comes down to personal preference).

 If you are tired of second-guessing your equipment, we recommend you select one of the products above.
+If you find that helpful, perhaps come back for one of our guides on picking the best laptops for artists as well.
 Regardless of which one you buy, we feel you’ll be happy with what you receive.
 We are confident that once you have one of these products, you’ll be able to produce artwork like magic, all thanks to the highly effective and efficient nature of this technology.